 Plant the seeds ½ inch deep and 1 inch apart in rows 12 inches apart.
 You don’t need to devote a separate space to your round radishes.
 They germinate and mature quickly so they can be sown in between other slower growing root crops such as carrots or parsnips.
 Germination will occur in 5 to 7 days.
-When the seedlings are 2 inches tall thin them to at least 3 inches apart.
-Oriental radishes which have larger roots should be thinned to 6 inches apart.
+When the seedlings are 2 inches tall, thin them to at least 3 inches apart.
 Crowded plants do not develop the desired round roots.
 Instead, they will be thin and inedible.
+Oriental radishes which have larger roots should be thinned to 6 inches apart.
 Keep your plants well-watered.
 The roots will dry out and crack if they do not receive enough water.
 Radishes grow best in temperatures between 50⁰F and 70⁰F.

 How to Harvest Radishes

 Keep a careful eye on your round radishes.
 They mature quickly, 3 to 4 weeks after germination.
-If left in the ground too long, the roots become cracked and woody.
-Harvest them when they are larger than a grape but no more than an inch in diameter.
+If they are left in the ground too long, the roots become cracked and woody.
+Harvest them when the roots are larger than a grape but no more than an inch in diameter.
 Oriental radishes take longer to mature, 2 to 3 months.
 Oriental radishes that have been sown in the fall can be left in the ground until the soil freezes.